datanav/docs/databrowser-auth.rst

 This is a boolean value, with the following meaning:

 | False:
-| User authentication is done via velruse.
-This works by redirecting the
+| User authentication is done via an `OpenID connect <http://openid.net/connect/>`_
-  user's webbrowser to some external webpage that does the authentication and redirects back to the databrowser.
+  authentication provider.
+This works by redirecting the user's web browser to some external webpage that does the authentication and redirects back to the databrowser.

 | True:
 | Authentication is done by assuming that a valid username is present in